CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

 #### What techniques can you use while debugging a program in Python?
 #### What does step over, step into and step out mean while using the debugger?
 #### How can you start to debug a program from a certain line using the debugger?
+    You need to place a breakpoint at the start of the function/part of code you want to debug.
+You can do that by clicking before line number in vscode.

 ### Version control -----------------------------------------------------------------------------------------------------------------------------